Registering Cloudera Hybrid Environments

 Add tags section

-Add (optional) You can optionally add tags to be created for your resources on Azure.
-For more information, refer to Defining custom tags.
+Add tags (optional) Add tags to be created for your resources on Azure.
+For more information, see Defining custom tags.

-Network And Availability Enable Multiple Availability Zones for FreeIPA.
-For more information, refer to Deploying Cloudera in multiple Azure availability zones.
+Network And Availability Click the Enable Multiple Availability Zones for FreeIPA toggle to enable multiple availability zones for FreeIPA.
+For more information, see Deploying Cloudera in multiple Azure availability zones.

 Hardware And Storage You can specify an instance type for each host group.
-For more information on instance types, refer to Sizes for virtual machines in Azure.
+For more information on instance types, see Sizes for virtual machines in Azure.

 Cluster Extensions You can optionally select and attach previously registered recipes to run on FreeIPA nodes.
 For more information, see Recipes.